twitter/communitynotes/content/phone-faq.md

 aliases: ["/phone-faq"]
 ---

-All Birdwatch accounts must have phone numbers that are verified, use a trusted US-based carrier, and are unique among all Birdwatch contributors.
-This helps protect Birdwatch from spam and uphold the quality of Birdwatch notes.
+All Community Notes accounts must have phone numbers that are verified, use a trusted US-based carrier, and are unique among all contributors.
+This helps protect Community Notes from spam and uphold the quality of contributions.

-If you're having trouble with your phone number in Birdwatch, here's what you can do:
+If you're having trouble with your phone number in Community Notes, here's what you can do:

 ## If your phone number is not verified